 RER in Action!

-Reading to End Racism (RER) is a grassroots organization founded in 1998 by a group of retired local teachers.
+Reading to End Racism (RER) began as a grassroots organization founded in 1998 by a group of retired local teachers.
 They saw racism and discrimination in their classrooms and wanted to create a safer, more supportive educational environment for local students.
 YWCA Boulder County became involved with the program in 2006, originally providing office space and eventually adopting the program in 2013 to help it continue and grow.

 Ways to Get Involved